Golden Spoke Ride

 The Golden Spoke Bike Ride is back for its’ eighth year of celebrating the eight trails that connect riders from Ogden all the way to Provo.
 Whether you’re new to cycling, or are a seasoned professional, this ride is for you.
 With two family friendly bike rides at the beginning and end of the course, and four different starting locations along the route, participants can find an option that fits their abilities.
 Take a look at the 2025 Event Ride Details tab to learn more about the different options before you register.

-This event is FREE and all registered participants will receive a water bottle and a complimentary UTA transit pass to help you get to and from the ride.
-The first 200 to register will also receive a $10 voucher toward food and drink at the end of ride event.
+This event is FREE and all registered participants will receive a water bottle and a complimentary UTA transit pass (make sure to add pass when you register) to help you get to and from the ride.
+All participants who sign up will also receive a $10 voucher toward food and drink at the end of ride event thanks to our generous sponsors.
 Commemorative event T-shirts can also be purchased for $15 with orders place by April 18.

 The 2025 ride is ending at the new Skippers Bay Trailhead at the Provo River Delta, which means everyone will ride from north to south.
 There are four different starting locations along the 53 mile route between Tracy Aviary’s Nature Center at Pia Okwai (which is where the event ended last year) and Skippers Bay.
 The starting locations will also serve at rest stops along the route.
 For those who desire a more challenging experience, you can opt to do a 100 mile ride from Ogden’s High Adventure Park.
 The northern 50 miles will have one rest stop in North Salt Lake, so plan accordingly.